vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 # Cross-section analysis

-This module displays and quantifies cross-sections along a curve (VMTK centerline model, VMTK centerline markups curve, or an arbitrary markups curve).
+This module displays and quantifies cross-sections along a curve (VMTK centerline model, VMTK centerline markups curve, an arbitrary markups curve or a [Shape](https://github.com/chir-set/SlicerExtraMarkups/tree/main/Shape/) markups node as a Tube).

 Main features: